majasma/echo_timestamp/readme.md

  - [ ] Shut down server at logout

 ### How to make it start at login?
-adding the command to either ~/.profile or ~/.bashrc. bashrc would make it run every time a bash shell is started (probably not the solution). .profile is only run by interactive login shells.
-The /etc/profile contains Linux system wide environment and other startup scripts.
-Usually the default command line prompt is set in this file.
-It is used for all users logging in to the bash, ksh, or sh shells.

-bash equivalent to "go run main.go"

 ### ..and stop at logout?
 maybe https://www.cyberciti.biz/faq/linux-logout-user-howto/